joeytze78/interactive_google_map_search/README.md

 ### Running the Application

+1. **Run the Flask Application**
-Run the Flask Application: After installing the dependencies, start the Flask server by running the following command:
+    After installing the dependencies, start the Flask server by running the following command:
     ```bash
     python app.py

     Open the Website: Once the Flask server starts, you will see a message in the terminal with a URL.
 It will look something like:
     Click on the URL in the terminal (or copy and paste it into your browser) to open the web application.

 ### Using the Application
 Search for a Location: